vgwb/Antura_arabic/docs/Modules/Teacher.md

 In general, the Teacher can be configured by the Expert through two main mechanisms:

 - By editing the database contents through an Excel file / Google Sheet, the Teacher can define the contents of *Play Sessions*, *Learning Blocks*, and the whole vocabulary.
-Please refer to the following sections for specific details.
 - By editing a set of weights, the Expert can further configure the logic inside the Teacher.
 This is implemented as constants in the **ConfigAI** static class.

 ## Difficulty Selection Engine

 Minigames can be configured to be more or less difficult (i.e. challanging) for the player.
 This *Engine* is in charge of selecting what difficulty to use for a given MiniGame session.
-Difficulty is defined as a float value in the range [0,1], with 0 being the easiest, and 1 being the hardest.
+Difficulty is defined as a float value in the range [0,1], easiest to hardest.

-Note that the difficulty value is related only to the specific MiniGame (and thus not related to other MiniGames) and is implemented in the MiniGame's logic, following the above general rule.
+Note that the difficulty value is related only to the specific MiniGame and is implemented in the MiniGame's logic, following the above general rule.
 See the [MiniGame](MiniGame.md) documentation for further details.

 The difficulty value logic depends on several variables:

 - The current **performance** of the player for the given MiniGame.
-The game is more difficult the better the player gets.
+The game gets more difficult as the player improves his skills.
 The current performance starts from 0 and may rise up to 1.
 Failing a MiniGame (score 0) diminishes the performance.
 Completing a MiniGame with a score of 2 or more increases it.
 Completing it with a score of 1 is ininfluent (steady performance).
-- **REMOVED:** The age of the player.
+- **CURRENTLY NOT USED** The **age of the player**.
 The game will be more difficult for older players.
-- **REMOVED:** The current journey position of the player.
+- **CURRENTLY NOT USED** The current **JourneyPosition** of the player.
 The game is more difficult at advanced stages.

 The weight contributions of the different variables can be statically configured in **ConfigAI**.